 College of Communication & Creative Arts - Communication Studies

 Communication is a fundamental part of being human.
-It is the constructive force that enables us to form relationships, to develop creative ideas and products, and to share experience with others.
-The Communication Studies program at Rowan offers students breadth and depth in exploring this central and complex part of the human condition.
-As a communication studies student, you will engage in demanding, yet intellectually rewarding examinations of two central elements of human communication: relationships and messages.
+Communication is how we form relationships, develop creative ideas and products, share experiences, and make connections with others in our personal, professional and civic lives.
+The Communication Studies program at Rowan offers students breadth and depth in exploring this central and complex part of the human condition across two main specializations:

 - Interpersonal/Organizational Communication

 From intimate interpersonal settings, to mass-mediated public discourse, Communication Studies students focus on the rich complexity of our lived experiences – which are created by and represented through communication.